kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

    y = {x.%1, x.%0};
    tel

-For a polymorphic node to typecheck, it must be meaningful for *any* type instantiation (in other words, the type parameter is semantically universally quantified).
+For a polymorphic node to be well-typed, it must be meaningful for *any* type instantiation (in other words, the type parameters are semantically universally quantified).
-This type of polymorphism is called *parametric polymorphism*, and is sometimes referred to as *generics* in general-purpose programming languages like Java.
+This type of polymorphism is called *parametric polymorphism*, and is also sometimes referred to as *generics* in general-purpose programming languages.

 To illustrate these semantics, even though the ``+`` operator is overloaded between ``int -> int -> int`` and ``real -> real -> real``,